 Transmission Provider shall have a process in place to consider requests for Interconnection Service below the Generating Facility Capacity.
 These requests for Interconnection Service shall be studied at the level of Interconnection Service requested for purposes of Interconnection Facilities and Network Upgrades, and associated costs, but may be subject to other studies at the full Generating Facility Capacity to ensure safety and reliability of the system, with the study costs borne by the Interconnection Customer.
 If after the additional studies are complete, Transmission Provider determines that additional Network Upgrades are necessary, then Transmission Provider must: (1) specify which additional Network Upgrade costs are based on which studies; and (2) provide a detailed explanation of why the additional Network Upgrades are necessary.
 Any Interconnection Facility and/or Network Upgrade costs required for safety and reliability also will be borne by the Interconnection Customer.
 Interconnection Customers may be subject to additional control technologies as well as testing and validation of those technologies consistent with Article 6 of the LGIA.
-The necessary control technologies and protection systems shall be established in Appendix C of the executed, or requested to be filed unexecuted, LGIA. .2 Identification of Types of Interconnection Services.
+The necessary control technologies and protection systems shall be established in Appendix C of the executed, or requested to be filed unexecuted, LGIA.

+4.1.2 Definitive Interconnection Study Deposit and Process.

+Where the Transmission Provider is administering a Definitive Interconnection Study Process, an Interconnection Customer shall submit to Transmission Provider an Interconnection Request in the form of Appendix 3 to this LGIP, an application fee of $5,000, and a study deposit in cash based upon the requested capacity of the Generating Facility:

+$20,000 plus one dollar ($1.00) per kWac for requests < 20 MW, or

+$35,000 plus one dollar ($1.00) per kWac for requests ≥ 20 MW < 50 MW, or

+$50,000 plus one dollar ($1.00) per kWac for requests ≥50 MW< 80MW, or

+$150,000 for requests ≥ 80 MW < 200 MW; or

+$250,000 for requests ≥200 MW.

+Transmission Provider shall apply the deposit toward the cost of administering the Definitive Interconnection Study Process as well as any Network Upgrades and Interconnection Facilities, including overheads under a future Interconnection Agreement.
+Interconnection Customer shall submit a separate Interconnection Request for each site and may submit multiple Interconnection Requests for a single site.
+Interconnection Customer must submit a deposit with each Interconnection Request even when more than one request is submitted for a single site.
+Interconnection Customers evaluating different options (such as different sizes, sites, or voltages) are encouraged but not required to use the Informational Interconnection Process (Section 3) before entering the Definitive Interconnection Study Process.

+4.2 Identification of Types of Interconnection Services

+4.2.1 Serial Interconnection Study Process